Indiana man killed by police was wanted in woman’s death

 Merrillville Police Detective Aaron Ridgway said McCain and Claudio had been dating for about a month prior to the discovery of her body.

-Both officers shot at the Gary apartment complex are being treated and are in stable condition, said Gary Police Lt.
-Dawn Westerfield.
+Both officers shot at the Gary apartment complex are in good condition “and will be recovering at home,” Gary Police Lt.
+Dawn Westerfield said Tuesday afternoon in a statement.

 Cpl.
 James Nielsen, a 17-year-old veteran, was shot in the chest, but the bullet was deflected by his protective vest.
 He was also shot in the arm.
 Cpl.
 John Artibey, a 14-year- veteran, took shrapnel to the chin and abdomen.